martinwinther/ZettleCards/README.md

 # ZettleCards — User Guide

-ZettleCards turns your Obsidian/Zettelkasten Markdown notes into simple, private flashcards you can review in your browser—no account, no cloud.
+ZettleCards turns your Obsidian/Zettelkasten Markdown notes into simple, private flashcards you can review in your browser.

 ## What it does